JazmineMT/ContentGuide/02-voice-and-tone.md

 ### Helpful

 Although we are subject-matter experts of our product, we never want to use an I-Know-Better approach.
-Always acknowledge a customer's issue and try to provide a solution to their problem.
+Always acknowledge the customer's issue and try to provide a solution to their problem.

 ````